jrosco/mwhois/README.md

 how to use
 ==================

 You can either search for a single domain or use a list of names to search for and provide a tld to use e.g .com.
 A sample file can be found in files/wordlist-sample from the download.
 To search multiple domains select the "Multi Search" tab and open the file to use, don't worry about selecting a save file this will be done for you, but if you would like to specify a file for saving the the output use the save file function.
 Now select a tld to use (ATM only a few to choose from) then hit the begin button.
-Now you'll see all available domains from the wordlist you selected top search.
+Now you'll see all available domains from the wordlist you selected to search.

 contact
 ==================